 Debt collectors may soon have more tools at their disposal

-Back in the day, if someone owed money to a creditor, they may have received seemingly relentless telephone calls from collection agencies.
+Back in the day, if someone owed money to a creditor, they may have received seemingly relentless telephone calls from collection agencies and debt collectors.
 Now, many people don’t have landlines and may not even answer cellphone calls.
 Younger people, especially, are more likely to communicate via text.

 Now the Consumer Financial Protection Bureau (CFPB) is proposing new rules for debt collectors that would allow them to text and email people who owe money.
 Those methods aren’t typically in current use because, as one industry official notes, “It’s not illegal but it’s fraught with a lot of potential pitfalls.
 The rules aren’t clear because there just aren’t any.”